Musicoin/MCIPs/MCIPS/mcip-3.md

       Abstract
       ========
-      Along the roadmap of $MUSIC, we are going to make $MUSIC blockchain more useful to connect real world demands.
-Universal Basic Income(UBI) is an idea to approach this goal by adding a reservoir to reward musicians, the same time stimulate the whole music economy.
-With this policy, hopefully, the whole system will attract both listeners and musicians in a drastic scale.
+      Based on the [[https://medium.com/@musicoin/roadmap-of-musicoin-blockchain-4a65620fefce |roadmap of $MUSIC]], we are going to make $MUSIC blockchain more useful to connect real world demands.
+Universal Basic Income(UBI) is the core idea in "Heal the world"(v2.0).
+This approach will insert a reservoir to be used to pay music by blockchain as a basic benefit to global listeners.
+This policy is a proactive method to stimulate the whole music economy.

       Motivation
       ==========